Reassessing Extractive QA Datasets at Scale: LLM-as-a-Judge and In-Depth Analyses: Related Work

-\paragraph{LLM-as-a-Judge.} Thanks to their success and capabilities, LLMs have been applied to a variety of tasks, including serving as judges for tasks related to text generation, such as text summarization~\citep{liu-etal-2023-revisiting,skopek-etal-2023-towards,10.1007/978-3-031-44693-1_54} and QA~\citep{zheng2023judging,verga2024replacingjudgesjuriesevaluating,chen-etal-2024-factors}.
-However, several issues arise when using LLMs as judges, particularly concerning their accuracy and reliability in this role.
-One natural approach is to compare the scores given by LLM-as-a-judge with human scores to assess their agreement or correlation~\citep{thakur2025judgingjudgesevaluatingalignment}.
-Previous work has highlighted several biases in LLM-as-a-judge, such as order bias~\citep{wang-etal-2024-large-language-models-fair} and egocentric bias~\citep{koo-etal-2024-benchmarking}.
-Another concern is that LLMs can be vulnerable to adversarial attacks, which could manipulate their scoring~\citep{10.1145/3658644.3690291,raina-etal-2024-llm}.
-For a more detailed discussion on the use of LLM-as-a-judge, we refer readers to the comprehensive survey paper by~\citet{gu2025surveyllmasajudge}.
+Using LLMs as judges raises several concerns regarding their reliability.
+One common approach to evaluate their performance is by comparing their scores with human judgments to assess correlation~\citep{kamalloo-etal-2023-evaluating,thakur2025judgingjudgesevaluatingalignment}.
+However, prior studies have identified notable biases in LLM-as-a-judge settings, including order bias~\citep{wang-etal-2024-large-language-models-fair} and egocentric bias~\citep{koo-etal-2024-benchmarking}, which can distort evaluation outcomes.
+Additionally, LLMs are vulnerable to adversarial attacks that can manipulate their scoring~\citep{10.1145/3658644.3690291,raina-etal-2024-llm}, further challenging their robustness in judgment tasks.
+For a more detailed discussion on the use of LLM-as-a-judge, we refer readers to the comprehensive survey papers by~\citet{li2024llmsasjudgescomprehensivesurveyllmbased} and~\citet{gu2025surveyllmasajudge}.

-In this paper, we focus on using LLM-as-a-judge for the extractive QA task, which is simpler than other text generation tasks.
-We employ various LLMs as judges in our experiments and compare their evaluations with human judgments to assess the correlation scores of LLM-as-a-judge in this context.